Updated May 15, 2023

 Example #1 – Calculating Investment Return In Excel

 In this example, we will see one of the simplest ways to calculate Return on Investment of Investment Return.
-For this, we have considered simple sets of columns where we will be calculating the ROI for the invested amount in 2017 to the investment return in 2018, 2019, and 2020 respectively as shown below.
+For this, we have considered simple sets of columns where we will calculate the ROI for the invested amount in 2017 to the investment return in 2018, 2019, and 2020 respectively, as shown below.

 Let’s consider the invested amount in the year 2017 is Rs.
 10,000/- for which we got the ending value or final return as shown below in respective year columns.